Sn0wfly/codedump/README.md

 ### Graphical User Interface

-CodeDump now includes a graphical user interface for easier interaction with the tool.
+CodeDump includes graphical interfaces for easier interaction with the tool.

 #### Requirements